What is Mental Health Integration?

 Sarah Roney enjoys providing patients with individualized therapy and working with clients who are motivated to make changes through receiving treatment.
 Through her involvement with local churches and non-profit organizations, she became interested in helping and serving others, which she...
 Read More >

 Ms. Roney was born in Minnesota but moved to Las Vegas at the age of seven.
 Through her involvement with local churches and non-profit organizations, she became interested in helping and serving others.
 Throughout her career, Ms. Roney has always chosen roles that allowed her to help people, including serving as a teacher, a nanny, and working for non-profits.
 She decided to pursue a career in social work because it presented her with an opportunity to work in a variety of roles with many different populations.

 In her spare time, Ms. Roney enjoys hiking to connect with nature and refresh her spirit.
 She has tried sky diving and bungee jumping.
 She also has a knack for working on do-it-yourself projects around her home.

 Shelby Schiller, LCSW

-Dr. Shelby Schiller joined Intermountain Healthcare because she was excited about our mental health program and its goals to improve outcomes.
-Before joining Intermountain Healthcare, Dr. Schiller worked as a clinical therapist and case manager in hospice care and various...
+Dr. Shelby Schiller joined Intermountain Health because she was excited about our mental health program and its goals to improve outcomes.
+Before joining Intermountain Health, Dr. Schiller worked as a clinical therapist and case manager in hospice care and various...
 Read More >

 Today, Dr. Schiller is a doctoral-level practitioner with certification as both a licensed clinical social worker and certified professional gerontologist.
 Her direct practice experience includes intensive case management working with children, families, couples, and individuals across the lifespan.
 She has a proven strong background working with various mental illnesses and functional disabilities and has worked with facilitating psychotherapy groups utilizing Cognitive Behavioral Therapy (CBT) and Solution-Focused methods.